swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 // infers the type of 'foo' to be 'Int'
 ```

-The same applies when directly initializing the delegate instance, e.g.,
+The same applies when directly initializing the wrapper instance, e.g.,

 ```swift
 @UnsafeMutablePointer(mutating: addressOfInt)